Canaipa Passage Maintenance Dredging

 The Gold Coast Waterway Authority commissioned Neumann Dredging to complete the dredging of 30,000m3 of sand from two areas from the Canaipa Passage in the Gold Coast Broadwater.

 Canaipa Passage is a 13-kilometre secondary navigation channel between North Stradbroke Island and Russell Island in southern Moreton Bay.
-The channel is heavily used by a variety of recreational and commercial vessels, particularly during school holidays as the calm waters offer protection to yachties and anglers in addition to campers making their way to and from the increasingly popular Slipping Sands.
+The channel is heavily used by a variety of recreational and commercial vessels, particularly during school holidays, as the calm waters offer protection to yachties and anglers and campers making their way to and from the increasingly popular Slipping Sands.